Selena Gomez Wants To Give Her Billboard Award To Francia Raisa For Saving Her Life

-Thursday night, Selena Gomez was honored as Billboard's woman of the year.
+Thursday night, Selena Gomez was honoured as Billboard's woman of the year.
 The star dedicated the award to her friend Francia Raisa.

 "To be honest, I think Francia should be getting this award," Gomez said, choking on tears, "because she saved my life."